yakimovim/vscode-check-npm-updates/README.md

 ## Release Notes

+### 1.2.0

+Get information about available versions of NPM packages in configurable batches.

 ### 1.1.3

 * Configuration setting to set number of simultaneously displayed notifications.
 * Prevent from running several checks at the same time.

 ### 1.1.2